Home

 Next, we see how brain SPECT imaging can illustrate clear differences between healthy and disordered brains.
 (Brain Matters Imaging Centers © 2007)

-HOWEVER, IT IS IMPORTANT TO REMEMBER IT IS STILL EARLY DAYS.
+HOWEVER, IT IS IMPORTANT TO REMEMBER IT IS STILL IN ITS EARLY DAYS.
 THE MEDICAL COMMUNITY DOES NOT ACCEPT BRAIN IMAGING AS RELIABLE FOR DIAGNOSIS OF BIPOLAR, ADHD OR OTHER RELATED CONDITIONS.

 Even established experts using SPECT and related technologies still use patient histories and self-tests as a diagnostic foundation.